BigMurph619/Heartgold-Monomon/README.md

 1. You may pick any mon you want in the lab that is 555 BST or lower.
 You may keep its held item. **No legendaries allowed.** If you evolve into a Pokemon that is over 555 BST, you may use that Pokemon so long as it aligns with Ability rules.

-2. All items and moves are allowed in the lab.
+2. All items and moves are allowed in the lab (rival fight and earlier).

 3. Pivoting:
     - You may catch up to 3 total unique mons from any area (they can be all from one area, all different, or a combination), pick which one you want to run between those 3 and lab mon.
 You may keep items held by Pokemon.
-    - You must pivot before the first trainer fight after the lab.
-You may NOT pivot again after fighting the first trainer.
+    - You must pivot before entering Bellsprout Tower.
+You may NOT pivot again after entering Bellsprout Tower/1st Gym.
-    - You may receive EXP from 1 wild mon prior to fighting the first trainer but you MUST run the mon that received EXP and avoid receiving additional EXP from wilds at all costs.
+    - You may receive EXP from 1 wild mon prior to Bellsprout Tower but you MUST run the mon that received EXP and avoid receiving additional EXP from wilds at all costs.
 You may NOT catch any other Pokemon for their items or info after receving EXP from a wild.
     - You may use any Mon at the front of your party until you lock in your pivot.
-(If a mon dies of poison outside of battle AND you have another Pokemon in your party the run may continue but the poisoned Pokemon is Permadead)
     - You may catch 1 free favorite each.
 You may catch a second of the same favorite but it will count towards your 3 pivots.
     - Banned ability mons don't count towards your catches UNLESS you want to keep its held item (This may only be done once.
 You may not farm multiple items off of the same illegal mon).

 4. All hidden items are allowed.
 You may only obtain step items once each.

-5. All found, Traded and gifted TMs are allowed (No purchasing TMs) - all move tutors are allowed (i.e. mega punch/kick guys after mt.
-Moon). **No HMs.**
+5. All found, Traded and gifted TMs are allowed (No purchasing TMs) - all move tutors are allowed (i.e. Headbutt Tutor) **No HMs.**
     - You may only relearn Sketch once from the move relearner.
     - You may use Sketch multiple times if you receive the move in any other capacity.
     - Please note that there are 100% catch rates in Monomon, so throwing balls will not work to scout moves.
 You may use flutes so long as they don't impact the battle (i.e. wake up sleep, cure confuse, etc.) to scout moves for Sketch.

-6. You must beat Misty before “Dig” Rocket.
+6. You must beat Chuck before...

-7. You must beat Lt.
-Surge before entering Rock Tunnel.
+7. You must beat Jasmine before?

-8. SS Anne EXP and item farming is allowed (Treat this as a dungeon).

-9. You must beat Erika before tower.

-10. You must beat the Dojo before entering Silph Co.

-11. You must beat Sabrina before entering the Pokemon Mansion.

-12. Sevii islands are treated as "overworld".
-All items allowed, all exp allowed, etc.
-    - You may return to Sevii islands at any point.
-    - You may use a second HM friend for Rock Smash as needed.
+8.

 13. Double battles:
     - You may use any legal second mon you have already caught.